antoine186/Medical-Imaging-Autoencoder/README.md

 ## Results with MNIST

 We use:
-- A sample of 70,000 images of hand-written digits,
+- A sample of 70,000 images of hand-written digits
+- Two simple 3-layers encoder and decoder neural networks
+- A batch size of 10
+- Five training epochs